 2/2 Lys family letters, 1927-1939.

-The John Robert Lys diary in the Lys collection was kept for the calendar year of 1867.
+3.1 The John Robert Lys diary in the Lys collection was kept for the calendar year of 1867.
 While dated with days and months, no year appears in it.
-However, reference to an historical calendar shows that the year in question is 1867, and is the only possible year for it to have been written in the 1860s and 70s, which is when content shows it must have been produced.
+However, reference to an historical calendar shows that the year in question is 1867, with this the only possible year for it to have been written in the 1860s and 70s, which is when content shows it must have been produced.

 - The everyday concerns of settler men like Lys at that time, and the way in which he represents this

 - Lys’ travels and places visited are interestingly commented on